bleonheart/bleonheart.github.io/docs/Creations/creations.md

----

 # For Sale

 ---

 ## General Mechanics

+---

 ### Weapon Holstering

 **Description**:

-Allows players to holster and unholster weapons visually, improving RP immersion.
+Allows players to holster and unholster weapons visually, improving immersion by showing the holstered weapon model on the player.

-**Features**:

-- Visible holstered weapon model on the player.
-- Quick keybind to holster/unholster.

 **Video**: